About the Leith programme

-The Leith Programme covers work being carried out on Leith Walk and surrounding streets.
-You can download the latest updates on the programme at the bottom of this page.
+The Leith programme covers work being carried out on Leith Walk and surrounding streets.
+You can download the current designs for phases 4 and 5 and the most recent phase 4 stakeholder updates below.

 There is essential work we need to do along Leith Walk, Constitution Street and Picardy Place